-Fire official: 24 passengers stuck on Maryland roller coast
+Rescuers pluck passengers from stuck roller coaster

 - Skier killed in Snoqualmie Pass avalanche remembered as ‘true educator’

+Six Flags’ website describes the Joker’s Jinx as having a “spaghetti bowl” design, with the roller coaster doing “a cobra roll, a sidewinder loop, a corkscrew, and countless swift reversals.”

+Six Flags America said in a statement: “Joker’s Jinx did not complete its regular ride cycle, causing it to stop at a safe location on the track.
+The Prince George’s County Fire Department is onsite to assist in getting the riders safely off the ride.
+The safety of our guests is our highest priority and the ride will be closed for a thorough inspection before reopening.”

-Two dozen passengers became stuck on the same ride in August 2014.
+Two dozen passengers became stuck, some for as long as five hours, on the same ride in August of 2014.

-Representatives for Six Flags did not immediately return a telephone call seeking comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.